Clarendon Shopping Centre

-The Clarendon Centre (or Clarendon Shopping Centre) is a shopping centre in central Oxford, England, opened in 1984.
-The centre faces Cornmarket Street, and has other entrances onto Queen Street and Shoe Lane.
-The fascia onto Cornmarket Street is that of the Woolworths store which had, in a decision later criticised, replaced the Georgian Clarendon Hotel; it was discovered during demolition that medieval construction had been present within the hotel.
-The shopping centre was expanded in 2012–14.
-Major tenants include TK Maxx, H&M and Gap Outlet.
+The Clarendon Centre (or Clarendon Shopping Centre) was a shopping centre in central Oxford, England, opened in 1984.
+The centre faced Cornmarket Street, and had other entrances onto Queen Street and Shoe Lane.
+The fascia onto Cornmarket Street was that of the Woolworths store which had, in a decision later criticised, replaced the Georgian Clarendon Hotel; it was discovered during demolition that medieval construction had been present within the hotel.
+The shopping centre was expanded in 2012–14, after which major tenants included TK Maxx, H&M and Gap Outlet.
+In 2025 the centre closed for redevelopment, and as of 2026 the site is being redeveloped.

 Location

-The centre is in central Oxford, located to the west of Cornmarket Street and to the north of Queen Street.
+The centre was in central Oxford, located to the west of Cornmarket Street and to the north of Queen Street.
 It is accessible from both of these streets and is L-shaped.
-There is also an entrance on Shoe Lane, off New Inn Hall Street.
+There was also an entrance on Shoe Lane, off New Inn Hall Street.
 On the opposite side of Cornmarket is the more historic Golden Cross shopping arcade, located in the medieval courtyard of one of the coaching inns of Oxford, leading to the Covered Market.
 At the western end of Queen Street is the Westgate Shopping Centre, which was extensively redeveloped and extended in 2017.